 - What are the symptoms of NTM infections?

-Some NTM bacteria can grow rapidly, but most NTM species associated with heater-cooler infections are slow-growing.
+Some NTM bacteria can grow rapidly, but most NTM species associated with water-based heater-cooler infections are slow-growing.
 Because these bacteria grow slowly, it can take several months to over a year for an infection to develop.

 Signs of a possible NTM infection may include: